 “This is great and we’re all super excited about what the app can do…but how are my teachers supposed to find time to actually enter child updates?
 They can barely keep up as it is!”

 Yes, it’s true, early childhood educators certainly have their hands full all day — but that doesn’t mean they don’t have time for reporting!
 The key is not where to find time, but to make the best use of the time they do have.
+To learn more about the origin of early childhood education and the many influences that make the field what it is today, check out our post about the history of early childhood education.

 In this article, I’m going to share some best practices and tricks that I’ve found to be successful in helping teachers manage their time effectively to create thorough AND accurate child reports.